SkinnyDevi/MU-VR-Experience/readme-assets/user_manual.md

 	<img src="https://github.com/SkinnyDevi/MU-VR-Experience/blob/develop/readme-assets/images/user_manual/settings-menu.png?raw=true" alt="Settings Menu">
 </p>

-In this menu, you can customize your player controls:
+In this menu, you can customize a variety of gameplay aspects:
 - Choose between WASD or Arrow key movement
 - To interact with objects, choose between Left Click or E Key
 - Choose your sensitivty to change how fast the camera goes with every mouse movement.
 Values range from 5 to 20